 While the smaller bed is not being slept in, it’s best used for chillin’ and playing cards while waiting for dinner to be served.
 The kitchen has an induction stovetop, a microwave, a refrigerator, and a sink to meet all food prep needs.

-Aside from ample food and gear storage, this camper was planned to house its inhabitants for a long while out in the rougher parts of the world.
+Aside from ample food and gear storage, this RV was planned to house its inhabitants for a long while out in the rougher parts of the world.
 Scott built the camper with a 100-gallon freshwater tank, a 40-gallon waste-water tank, and a massive fuel tank that holds up to 70 gallons.
 The fuel only needs to be used for pushing the behemoth around the woods and not electricity, because Scott outfitted the camper with 1,300 watts of solar panels.
 If you find yourself near civilization, it also has shore power hookups.

 They really thought of everything

 From power to climate control to storage, this camper has multiple features for everything.
-There is a wide range of ways to heat and cool the truck, from fans, gas heaters, and AC units.
+There is a wide range of ways to heat and cool the RV, from fans, gas heaters, and AC units.
 Overlanding requires gear for every situation.
 The storage solutions are vast, as well as creative.
 There are long thin storage panels in the roof to hold surfboards and ski and snowboarding gear.
 Every corner seems to have new and clever storage areas behind a flip-out panel or secret compartment.

-The exterior of the truck is as impressive as this inside.
+The exterior of the RV is as impressive as this inside.
 There are two outdoor showers, a platform for another outdoor bed or area for dogs, and an outdoor slop sink.
 The back of this overlanding camper has a fold-out rack for bikes, firewood, or anything else that you might want to keep outside the rolling mini-mansion.